Refine Prioritized Product Backlog

 Scrum Core Team

 Each Scrum Team will have a designated Product Owner.
-Scrum Master is a facilitator and “servant leader” who ensure that the Scrum Team is provided with an environment conducive to completing the project successfully.
+Scrum Master is a facilitator and “supporting leader” who ensure that the Scrum Team is provided with an environment conducive to completing the project successfully.
 The Scrum Team, sometimes referred to as the Development Team, is a group or team of people who are responsible for understanding the business requirements specified by the Product Owner, estimating User Stories, and final creation of the project Deliverables.
 Scrum Teams are cross-functional and self-organizing.
 The team decides the amount of work to commit to in a Sprint and determines the best way to perform the work.
 The Scrum Team consists of cross-functional team members, who carry out all the work involved in creating potentially shippable deliverables including development, testing, quality assurance, etc.

 Prioritized Product Backlog*

 The Product Owner develops a Prioritized Product Backlog which contains a prioritized list of business and project requirements written in the form of Epic(s), which are high level User Stories.
 The Prioritized Product Backlog is based on three primary factors: value, risk and uncertainty, and dependencies.
 It is also referred to as the Risk Adjusted Product Backlog since it includes identified and assessed risks related to the project.
-It also encompasses all Approved Changes that can be appropriately prioritized in the Prioritized Product Backlog
+It also encompasses all Approved Changes that can be appropriately prioritized in the Prioritized Product Backlog.

 In cases where a deliverable does not meet the Acceptance Criteria, it is considered a Rejected Deliverable.
 The Rejected Deliverables are normally not kept in a separate list.
-They simply remain in the Prioritized Product Backlog and don’t get marked as done – so that they can be reprioritized in the Groom Prioritized Product Backlog process and be considered for development in the next Sprint.
+They simply remain in the Prioritized Product Backlog and don’t get marked as done – so that they can be reprioritized in the Refine Prioritized Product Backlog process and be considered for development in the next Sprint.

 Approved Change Requests